Rotary International

 Personas and Pain Points

-From interview insights and synthesis, we identified recurring pain points and defined key personas representing both applicants and internal stakeholders.
-These personas grounded design decisions in real behaviors, motivations, and constraints.
-One of the most critical findings was that applicants frequently felt uncertain about next steps, application status, and role expectations.
-The application flow demanded high cognitive effort while providing minimal feedback, leading to confusion, drop-off, and diminished trust.
+From interview insights and synthesis, we found common pain points and defined major personas representing applicants and internal stakeholders.
+These personas rooted design decisions in real behaviors, motivations, and constraints.
+Of the many valuable insights, one was the fact that applicants often felt unsure about next steps, application status, and role expectations.
+The application flow required a high cognitive overhead even though it provided limited feedback, which led to confusion, drop-off, and low trust.

 These insights culminated in a clearly articulated problem statement that aligned stakeholders around a shared understanding of the challenge and set a strong foundation for iterative, empathetic design.